 It is also known as one of the "Gay Meccas" in the U.S. We don't know how (if at all) this geographical reference connects to the hosta, but many such references in plant names are simply gratuitous.

 Other Types of Golden-Leafed Hostas

-Although it's variegated, another kind of hosta I grow that I'll count as being golden-leafed is 'Remember Me,' which, coincidentally, I have growing right next to some forget-me-nots (Myosotis).
-I love its irregular color pattern.
+Although it's variegated, another kind of hosta we grow that we'll count as being golden-leafed is 'Remember Me,' which, coincidentally, we have growing right next to some forget-me-nots (Myosotis).
+We love its irregular color pattern.
 Some variegated plants have predictable patterns; not this one.
 That keeps things interesting.
 The interior of Remember Me's leaf is mainly golden, the margin mainly green.
 But the widths and lengths of the green bands is random.
 Moreover, there are two shades of green, one markedly lighter than other, making it a tricolored leaf.
 The overall effect is quite striking.
-Another golden-leafed hosta with variegation that I grow is 'Golden Tiara,' but it's not nearly as memorable as 'Remember Me.'
+Another golden-leafed hosta with variegation that we grow is 'Golden Tiara,' but it's not nearly as memorable as 'Remember Me.'